With Treatment

 Suburban Hospital Behavioral Health Services is a substance abuse treatment center located at 8600 Old Georgetown Road, Suite 7300 in the 20814 zip code in Bethesda, MD.
 The treatment center accepts women and men.
 Suburban Hospital Behavioral Health Services offers methadone for pain management.
-Some of the treatment approaches at Suburban Hospital Behavioral Health Services include relapse prevention treatment, anger management therapy and CBT.
-It also offers health education services, substance use education and group counseling.
-In addition, it provides continuing care plus aftercare and discharge planning.
+Some of the treatment approaches at Suburban Hospital Behavioral Health Services include cognitive behavioral therapy, substance use counseling approach and anger management therapy.
+It also offers individual counseling, health education services and substance use education.
+In addition, it provides discharge planning and aftercare and continuing care.
 For patients needing detox services, Suburban Hospital Behavioral Health Services also provides benzodiazepines detoxification and alcohol detoxification.
-Suburban Hospital Behavioral Health Services provides hospital inpatient detoxification and hospital inpatient rehab.
+Suburban Hospital Behavioral Health Services provides inpatient hospital treatment and inpatient hospital detox.

 Address: 8600 Old Georgetown Road, Suite 7300, Bethesda, MD 20814